 Costa Rica

-7. Tasmania, Australia
+9. Tasmania, Australia

 Tasmania, Australia

-While Australia is synonymous with sun, the island of Tasmania has notoriously fickle weather, and is much cooler and wetter than the mainland.
+While Australia is synonymous with sun, the island of Tasmania has notoriously varied weather and is much cooler and wetter than the mainland.
 In February, however, you get the best of the Australian late summer sun, and the glorious landscapes here are at their most beautiful.
 The long, warm days are ideal for hiking, and there’s so much to see and do on this diverse island state.

-If you’re into wildlife, you can spot wallabies, wombats, and of course, Tasmanian devils, while in the ocean there are seals, penguins, whales, and dolphins.
+If you’re into wildlife, you can spot wallabies, wombats, and of course, Tasmanian devils, while in the ocean, there are seals, penguins, whales, and dolphins.
 The rocky beaches along the Bay of Fires are stunning, and the views from Cradle Mountain will take your breath away.
-Capital Hobart is paradise for food and wine enthusiasts, and nearby Bruny Island is home to the island’s best artisan produce.
+Capital Hobart is a paradise for food and wine enthusiasts, and nearby Bruny Island is home to the island’s best artisan produce.

-10. Rio de Janeiro, Brazil
+11. Rio de Janeiro, Brazil

 Rio de Janeiro, Brazil